 By contrast, a constructive team member confirms the significance of other team members.
 This does not mean that they are obsequious.
 It does not imply that they are putting themselves down in order to affirm the other.
 Rather, they have made their own significance irrelevant.
 In every interaction with the other team members they grant significance to the other.

 The single word that captures this skill of granting significance to the other is respect.
-This is associated with behaviours such as patience and listening.
+You can associate this with behaviours such as patience and listening.
 The reason for this is that a patient person who can listen, is able to suspend their own agenda in order to give attention to the agenda of the other.

 Follow our blog next week as we continue to understand what makes teams successful.